Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The first type of judicial reorganisation concerns the reorganisation of the company by concluding an amicable settlement with the most important creditors.
 The second procedure concerns a reorganisation by way of a collective agreement with the distressed company’s creditors on the basis of a detailed reorganisation plan.

 During the term of the first two types of judicial reorganisation, the board of directors remains competent to run and represent the company.
 As a result, it could envisage selling the activities or business, or part thereof, of the distressed company.

 The third type of judicial reorganisation provides the possibility for the court to order the transfer of the company’s business with the purpose of safeguarding the continuity of that business.
-In that case, the court will appoint a judicial representative who will manage the transfer.
+In that case, the court will appoint a judicial administrator who will manage the transfer.

 The transfer may occur either with the consent of the company or without the company’s consent at the request of an interested party if:

 - the company is in a state of bankruptcy; or

 - another attempted judicial reorganisation procedure has failed.